Middle East

-Other concepts of the region exist including the broader the Middle East and North Africa (MENA), which includes states of the Maghreb and the Sudan, or the "Greater Middle East" which additionally also includes parts of East Africa, Mauritania, Afghanistan, Pakistan, and sometimes Central Asia and the South Caucasus.
+Other concepts of the region exist, including the broader Middle East and North Africa (MENA), which includes states of the Maghreb and the Sudan.
+The term the "Greater Middle East" also includes Afghanistan, Mauritania, Pakistan, as well as parts of East Africa, and sometimes Central Asia and the South Caucasus.

 Terminology

 The term "Middle East" may have originated in the 1850s in the British India Office.
-However, it became more widely known when American naval strategist Alfred Thayer Mahan used the term in 1902 to "designate the area between Arabia and India".
-During this time the British and Russian Empires were vying for influence in Central Asia, a rivalry which would become known as the Great Game.
+However, it became more widely known when United States naval strategist Alfred Thayer Mahan used the term in 1902 to "designate the area between Arabia and India".

+During this time the British and Russian empires were vying for influence in Central Asia, a rivalry that would become known as the Great Game.
 Mahan realized not only the strategic importance of the region, but also of its center, the Persian Gulf.
-He labeled the area surrounding the Persian Gulf as the Middle East, and said that after Egypt's Suez Canal, it was the most important passage for Britain to control in order to keep the Russians from advancing towards British India.
+He labeled the area surrounding the Persian Gulf as the Middle East.
+He said that, beyond Egypt's Suez Canal, the Gulf was the most important passage for Britain to control in order to keep the Russians from advancing towards British India.
 Mahan first used the term in his article "The Persian Gulf and International Relations", published in September 1902 in the National Review, a British journal.

-Mahan's article was reprinted in The Times and followed in October by a 20-article series entitled "The Middle Eastern Question," written by Sir Ignatius Valentine Chirol.
+Mahan's article was reprinted in The Times and followed in October by a 20-article series entitled "The Middle Eastern Question", written by Sir Ignatius Valentine Chirol.
 During this series, Sir Ignatius expanded the definition of Middle East to include "those regions of Asia which extend to the borders of India or command the approaches to India."
 After the series ended in 1903, The Times removed quotation marks from subsequent uses of the term.

-Until World War II, it was customary to refer to areas centered around Turkey and the eastern shore of the Mediterranean as the "Near East", while the "Far East" centered on China, and the Middle East then meant the area from Mesopotamia to Burma, namely the area between the Near East and the Far East.
+Until World War II, it was customary to refer to areas centered on Turkey and the eastern shore of the Mediterranean as the "Near East", while the "Far East" centered on China, India and Japan.
+The Middle East was then defined as the area from Mesopotamia to Burma; namely, the area between the Near East and the Far East.
+This area broadly corresponds to South Asia.

 In the late 1930s, the British established the Middle East Command, which was based in Cairo, for its military forces in the region.
-After that time, the term "Middle East" gained broader usage in Europe and the United States, with the Middle East Institute founded in Washington, D.C. in 1946, among other usage.
+After that time, the term "Middle East" gained broader usage in Europe and the United States.
+Following World War II, for example, the Middle East Institute was founded in Washington, D.C. in 1946.

 The corresponding adjective is Middle Eastern and the derived noun is Middle Easterner.

-While non-Eurocentric terms such "Southwest Asia" or "Swasia" has been sparsedly used, the inclusion of an African country, Egypt, in the definition questions the usefulness of using such terms.
+While non-Eurocentric terms such as "Southwest Asia" or "Swasia" have been sparsely used, the classification of the African country, Egypt, among those counted in the Middle East challenges the usefulness of using such terms.